Russia Europe Israel and Gas

 Is Israel’s gas something Russia would come to take as spoil?

 As Russia continues its aggression in the Ukraine it turns off the gas to parts of Europe.
 Europe responds seeking to ban Russian oil completely with plans underway to also ban Russian gas by the end of the decade.
 As all this unfolds, Israel eyes up the opportunities.
-In this weeks Bible in the News we consider these latest developments in the light of Bible prophecy.

 The coming invasion of Israel by Russia